Enterprise Privacy & Compliance Framework — BlueNexus

 Developer-Managed Data

 Data subjects must contact the Controller (developer or enterprise customer).
+BlueNexus will assist under DPA Art.
+28(3)(e).

-When we are Controller
+When BlueNexus is Controller

 Requests may be submitted to: legal@bluenexus.ai